-  Difference Between Light Frost and Hard Freeze
+What’s the Difference Between a Light Frost and a Hard Freeze?

-Tips to Prepare for Fall Frost
+Preparing for a Fall Frost

-- Another option is to protect tender vegetables from light frosts with row covers, old sheets, paper bags, or plastic.
+- Another option is to protect tender vegetables from light frosts with row covers, cold frames, old sheets, paper bags, or clear plastic containers.

-- Harvest plants that can survive a hard frost last, such as: carrots, garlic, horseradish, leeks, parsnips, radishes, and turnips.
+- Harvest plants that can survive a hard frost last, such as: carrots, garlic, horseradish, rutabagas, leeks, parsnips, radishes, and turnips.